veenavijai/stanford-nlp/lec-2.md

 **Review of Word2Vec**

 We have a matrix for U and V, which are the matrices of vectors for when the word is an 'outside-word' and 'centre-word' respectively.
 Note - in most major deep learning packages like TensorFlow and PyTorch, a vector is represented as a row, not as a column.
-The dot product we take is U.vT which is n x 1 if we have n words.
+The dot product we take is U.v<sup>T</sup> which is n x 1 if we have n words.
 The softmax vector is also n x 1 which gives us the probabilities.

 The aim of Word2Vec is to have a model that outputs reasonably high probabilities for all words occurring in the context of a given 'centre-word.'